MarcusSmith/ipaHelper/README.md

 display information about the file, its Info.plist, and the provisioning profile and have be given an option to continue with the resign or quit

 **--frameworks**
-resigns frameworks in swift .app folders.
+resigns frameworks in Swift .app folders.
 Not for Objective-C apps.

 **-f, --force**
 overwrite output file on resign without asking.
 Uses the profiles App ID if the App ID and Bundle ID do not match.